 Free museums in London

-- Be wowed by the Rosetta Stone and Egyptian mummies at the British Museum.
+- See the Rosetta Stone and ancient artefacts from around the world at the British Museum.

 - Come face-to-face with a roaring T-Rex and experience the earthquake simulator at the Natural History Museum.

 - Examine treasures at Sir John Soane's Museum, a 19th-century townhouse.